-Dennis Kim-Prieto has served as a reference librarian at the Rutgers School of Law since November 2005.
+Dennis Prieto has served as a librarian and professor at the Rutgers School of Law since November 2005.
 He is an award-winning author, an internationally-recognized expert in Law Student Information Literacy, and has been cited by the Federal District Courts as an authority on bilingual English-Spanish legal reference sources.
-He teaches Foreign, Comparative and International Legal Research, and a course in Law Librarianship at the Rutgers School of Communication and Information.
-Highly active with the American Association of Law Libraries (AALL), he has served on AALL’s Copyrights Committee, Diversity Committee, Appointments Committee, and Bluebook Committee.
-He is the current Immediate Past President of the New Jersey Law Librarians Association (NJLLA).
+He has taught courses such as Foreign, Comparative and International Legal Research, Introduction to Law Librarianship (through the Rutgers School of Communication and Information) and Administrative Legal Research.
+Highly active with the American Association of Law Libraries (AALL), he has served on AALL’s Copyrights Committee, Diversity Committee, Appointments Committee, and Bluebook Committee, and has also served as President of the New Jersey Law Librarians Association (NJLLA).
 He has also worked closely with the National Council of Bar Examiners (NCBE) as well as serving on Site Evaluation Teams for the American Association of Law Schools (AALS) and the American Bar Association (ABA).

 Dennis Kim-Prieto is an internationally-recognized expert in Law Student Information Literacy and also publishes on bilingual English-Spanish legal references sources.
 He teaches a course on Foreign, Comparative and International Legal Research and has served as the reference librarian at Rutgers Law since 2005.